monniert/unicorn/README.md

 - `moto.yml`, `horse_big.yml` for LSUN Motorbike dataset
 - `p3d_car.yml`, `p3d_car_big.yml` for Pascal3D+ Car dataset

-**:exclamation:NB: we advocate to always check the results during the first stage.** In particular for complex cases like birds or horses, we found that it can still fall into bad minima.
-You may have to relaunch a training using a different seed to get good reconstructions.
+**:exclamation:NB: we advocate to always check the results after the first stage.** In particular for real complex cases like birds/horses, learning can fall into bad minima with bad prototypical shapes.
+If so, relaunch the training using a different seed.
 </details>

 <details>
 <summary><b>Small vs big model :muscle:</b></summary>

-For each dataset, we provide two config files to train a small and a big version of the model.
-Both versions give great results, the main benefit of the bigger model is slightly more detailed textures and background images.
+We provide two configs to train a small and a big version of the model.
+Both versions give great results, the main benefit of the bigger model is slightly more detailed textures.
 The architecture differences are:

 - a shared backbone vs separate backbones
 - 32/128/128 vs 64/512/256 code sizes for shape/texture/background
 - 16 vs 64 minimal number of channels in the generators

-For faster experiments and prototyping, we advocate the use of the small version.
+For faster experiments and prototyping, <b>we advocate the training of the small version</b>.
 </details>

 <details>